Yield Farming Smart Contract Development for DeFi

 uint256 public totalAllocPoint;

-allocPoint distributes rewardPerBlock among pools: a pool with allocPoint = 100 when totalAllocPoint = 200 receives 50% of rewards.
+allocPoint distributes rewardPerBlock among pools: a pool with allocPoint = 100 and totalAllocPoint = 200 receives 50% of rewards.
 This allows managing incentives without changing the overall emission rate.

-Deposit fee (0.1-0.5%) — an additional mechanism against flash loan attacks and a treasury revenue source.
+A deposit fee (0.1–0.5%) is an additional mechanism against flash loan attacks and a source of treasury revenue.
 Implemented as a deduction on deposit:

 uint256 depositFee = (amount * depositFeeBP) / 10000;